shacron/sled/README.md

 ### Library

 The Sled library (__libsled.a__) as well as headers and apps, are designed to be installed to a target SDK, and should provide everything needed to link the static archive into a C application.
-The build parameters `BLD_HOST_BINDIR`, `BLD_HOST_LIBDIR`, and `BLD_HOST_INCDIR` instruct the build and install steps in the build where to generate and copy these objects. sledKit provides an example of this usage.
+The build parameters `BLD_HOST_BINDIR`, `BLD_HOST_LIBDIR`, and `BLD_HOST_INCDIR` instruct the build and install steps where to generate and copy these objects. sledKit provides an example of this usage.

 ## Contributing